libp2p/specs/pubsub/gossipsub/topic-streams.md

 ### Partial Messages

-If the partial message extension has been negotiated with this extension, peers MUST send each other Partial Messages on the topic stream, not the control stream.
+If the partial message extension has been negotiated with this extension, peers MUST send each other Partial Messages on the topic stream.
+Peers MUST NOT send Partial Messages on the control stream.

 `PartialMessagesExtension` protobuf messages MUST omit the `topicID` field when sent over the wire.
 Implementations MUST set the `topicID` field after